Neal S. Wolin

-Neal Wolin is currently Chief Executive Officer at The Brunswick Group, and an equity partner at Data Collective Venture Capital and a board partner at The Social+Capital Partnership, both venture capital firms based in northern California.
+Neal Wolin is currently chief executive officer at Brunswick Group.
+He is also an equity partner at Data Collective Venture Capital and a board partner at The Social+Capital Partnership, both venture capital firms based in northern California.
 He is also an advisor to Nyca Partners, a venture capital and advisory firm focused on financial technology.
-He is a member of the President’s Intelligence Advisory Board.

-As Deputy Secretary, Wolin served as the Treasury Department’s Chief Operating Officer.
-He supervised all Treasury bureaus; its domestic and international policy offices; and its management, legal, public affairs, and legislative affairs functions.
-Wolin played a key role in formulating and executing the U.S. government’s response to the financial crisis of 2008–2009, including its economic recovery and financial reform plans.
+As deputy secretary, Wolin served as the Treasury Department’s chief operating officer.
+He supervised all Treasury bureaus; the department’s domestic and international policy offices; and its management, legal, public affairs, and legislative affairs functions.
+Wolin played a key role in formulating and executing the government’s response to the financial crisis of 2008–2009, including its economic recovery and financial reform plans.

-Before joining The Hartford, Wolin served as General Counsel of the U.S. Treasury; as a member of the National Security Council staff; and as a Special Assistant to three Directors of Central Intelligence.
+Before joining The Hartford, Wolin served as general counsel of the Treasury; as a member of the National Security Council staff; and as a special assistant to three directors of the Central Intelligence Agency.

-Wolin received a B.A. degree in history, summa cum laude, from Yale College; a Master of Science degree in Development Economics from the University of Oxford; and a J.D. from Yale Law School.
+Wolin received a B.A. in history, summa cum laude, from Yale College; an M.S. in development economics from the University of Oxford; and a J.D. from Yale Law School.